In the Cook Shire, 29.2% of the local workers earned $1,750 or more per week.

 Analysis of the individual income levels in the Cook Shire in 2016 compared to Queensland shows that there was a higher proportion earning a high income (those earning $1,750 per week or more) and a lower proportion of low income persons (those earning less than $500 per week).

-The major differences between the weekly income of the in the Cook Shire and Queensland were:
+The major differences between the weekly income of the local workers in the Cook Shire and Queensland were:

 - A larger percentage of local workers who earned $2,000 - $2,999 (15.5% compared to 7.5%)